offbyone/ideas/content/old/events/a-black-day.md

+---
-Title: A black day
+title: A black day
-Date: 2003-02-01 09:29
-Author: offby1
+slug: a-black-day
+date: "2003-02-01 09:29"
-Category: contemplation
+category: contemplation
+tags:
+  - events
-Tags: events, space
+  - space
-Slug: a-black-day
+author: offby1
-Status: published
+status: published
+---
 About two hours ago, as i write this, the NASA space shuttle Columbia lost contact with mission control while coming in for a landing.
 As of this writing, it is known ([CNN